sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_row_level_security/security_row_level_security.md

 They are assigned using a function in a Dataset column to provide row-level security.

-Once you create a UA, you assign it to a Team(s).
+Once you create a UA, you assign it to a Team(s) or individual users(s).
 You then use this functionality in a Dataset to enforce row-level security in a similar manner as we have done with `CurrentUserEmail` and `CurrentUserTeam`, but this time we use the function `CurrentUserAttributeText` in the formula.

-In this use-case, we don't want to use Teams or Email columns as we assume they don't exist in our source data.
+In the following use-case, we don't want to use Teams or Email columns as we assume they don't exist in our source data.

 Navigate to `Administration` > `User Attributes` and click `Create`.